npm package discovery and stats viewer.

 Configuration

-The index.ts file defines the plugins to be started.
+index.ts defines which plugins to start:

-// start one or more plugins:
+// Start one or more plugins:

 import './lib/plugin-entra-id.ts'